LucienHmd/Orion-Editor/README.md

 # Orion-Editor

-A customizable text editor so I dont have to learn how to use VIM
+A customizable text editor so I dont have to learn how to use VIM lol